History of Syria: Independence, war and instability

+Ba'athist Syria (1963–2024)

+Intra-Ba'ath power struggles (1963–1970)

+The 8 March 1963 coup, resulted in installation of the National Council of the Revolutionary Command (NCRC), a group of military and civilian officials who assumed control of all executive and legislative authority.
+The takeover was engineered by members of the Ba'ath Party led by Michel Aflaq and Salah al-Din al-Bitar.
+The new cabinet was dominated by Ba'ath members; and Salah al-Din al-Bitar became the Syrian premier.

+The 1963 Ba'athist coup marked a "radical break" in modern Syrian history, after which Ba'ath party monopolised power to establish a one-party state and shaped a new socio-political order in Syria by enforcing its state ideology.
+Since the establishment of Ba'athist state, Syria has been ruled as a totalitarian system marked by the pervasive grip of Ba'ath party over all aspects of daily life.
+Civil society, political activities, economy, religious life, culture, social activities, etc. have been monitored, controlled and repressed by the state through Ba'athist organizations and the dreaded secret police.

+Ba'ath party's National Command was overthrown early in 1966 by ultra-leftist military dissidents of the party led by General Salah Jadid.
 Under Jadid's rule, Syria aligned itself with the Soviet bloc and pursued hardline policies towards Israel and "reactionary" Arab states especially Saudi Arabia, calling for the mobilization of a "people's war" against Zionism rather than inter-Arab military alliances.
 Domestically, Jadid attempted a socialist transformation of Syrian society at forced pace, creating unrest and economical difficulties.
 Opponents of the government were harshly suppressed, while the Ba'ath Party replaced parliament as law-making body and other parties were banned.
 Public support for his government, such as it was, declined sharply following Syria's defeat in the 1967 Six-Day War, when Israel destroyed much of Syria's air force and captured the Golan Heights.